Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/01-installfest.md

 $ /bin/bash -c "$(curl -fsSL https://gist.githubusercontent.com/CheezItMan/e31aebdb0f686c1a194e980b24f3cea4/raw/5710e04d17a7840df3df0ea95502da275a9943cb/ada_c14_installfest.bash)"
 ```

-**When the install finishes quit and restart your terminal.** Without doing this, the installation above may not take affect.
+**When the install finishes, quit and restart your terminal.** Without doing this, the installation above may not take affect.

 ### About Homebrew